 Possibly the first person to take ultraviolet lights into the sea was Richard Woodbridge III.
 Not the warm waters of the Caribbean for him – Woodbridge built his own underwater ultraviolet lights and tested them in the chilly waters of Maine.
 He wrote articles for Skin Diver magazine in 1959 and 1961, and also published in the scientific literature.
 (Woodbridge, R. G. III, 1959.
 Night diving with ultraviolet lights.
 Skin Diver, August: 22-23; Woodbridge, R. G. III, 1961.
 We dive at night.
 Skin Diver, February: 43; Woodbridge, R. G. III., 1959.
 Application of ultra-violet lights to underwater research.
 Nature, 184: 259. ) Captain Jacques-Yves Cousteau mentions the use of ultraviolet light underwater in The Silent World, but the time when he used it is uncertain.
 Science fiction writer Arthur C. Clarke, an avid underwater explorer, obtained lights from Dick Woodbridge and included a passage about a fluorescence night dive in his 1963 book Dolphin Island.

-More recently, NIGHTSEA founder Charlie Mazel began building underwater ultraviolet lights in the mid-70’s.
+More recently, NIGHTSEA founder Charles Mazel began building underwater ultraviolet lights in the mid-70’s.
 His work started as a hobby and then led to a PhD in Marine Biology and a research career.
+It was while pursuing the research that he learned that blue light was generally better for making more marine organisms fluoresce, and more brightly, and that led to the widespread use of blue light for underwater fluorescence that we have today.

 Apparently the first person to take fluorescence photographs of corals was Rene Catala (mentioned above), Director of the Noumea Aquarium in New Caledonia.
 Catala was an avid and excellent photographer, and he made wonderful photographs of many of the specimens in his aquarium.
 All of his fluorescence photographs were time exposures made in aquarium tanks on the surface.